-Doctoral students can dedicate up to 50 hours per year on educational support or on integration to university courses.
-These activities must be approved by CdS, following the directions of the Academic Bodies.
-Credits related to teaching support are considered within the Curriculum dedicated educational activities, taking one hour lecture equal to 2/25 ECTS credits (maximum of 4 ECTS credits per year).
+Doctoral students can dedicate up to 40 hours per year on educational support or on integration to university courses (after the third year, there is no longer the 40 hour limitation).
+These activities must be approved by Course Board, following the directions of the Academic Bodies.
+In Appendix 10.3 there is a template for the request to the Board.
+In addition to this request of authorization, the doctoral student has to send to the Course Board also the approval of this activity by the Supervisor.
+Credits related to teaching support are considered within the Curriculum dedicated educational activities, taking one hour lecture equal to 2/25 ECTS credits (maximum of 3.2 ECTS credits per year).

 Also participating in Schools, Courses and Congresses is considered as Curriculum dedicated formation activity: in this case, one hour of participation is assumed equivalent to 1/25 ECTS credit.
-Through this activity, each student can achieve up to 2 ECTS credits per year; the allocation of these ECTS credits is subject to the submission to the Curriculum coordinator and to the School Secretary of proper documentation of participation in the School or in Congress.
+Through this activity, each student can achieve up to 2 ECTS credits per year; the allocation of these ECTS credits is subject to the submission to the Course Coordinator and to the Course Secretary of proper documentation of participation in the School or Congress.

 In summary, each doctoral student gets at least 9.6 ECTS credits for the Curriculum dedicated activities.
-Considering also the 14 ECTS credits typically achieved for interdisciplinary activities, normally a student acquires at least 23.6 credits in educational activities enabled by the school.
+Considering also the 14 ECTS credits typically achieved for interdisciplinary activities, normally a student acquires at least 23.6 credits in educational activities activated by the Course.
 The remaining credits needed to reach the 30 ECTS credits for extra research training activities must be achieved by means of activities chosen by the doctoral student, in line with the above given directions.